Structural variation

 Long nanopore reads enable calling of SVs across the genome with high precision and recall

-Nanopore technology is highly scalable.
-Large plant and animal genome SV surveys can be performed to high depth of coverage on the powerful PromethION device, or SVs in smaller genomes can be thoroughly assessed on the portable Flongle and MinION, whilst the GridION offers the flexibility to scale up or down to match your experimental goals.
-Targeted sequencing can also be used to enrich for SVs of interest, including PCR-free targeting of large SVs in any region of the genome using adaptive sampling — a unique on-device enrichment methodology — or Cas9 targeted sequencing.
+To assess the performance of SV calling with nanopore sequencing, human (HG002) cell lines were sequenced using the Ligation Sequencing Kit (Table 1).
+Structural variants were then called and evaluated against the Genome in a Bottle consortium's HG002 SV truth set.
+Nanopore technology is highly scalable: large plant and animal genome SV surveys can be performed to high depth of coverage on powerful PromethION Flow cells, or SVs in smaller genomes can be thoroughly assessed on Flongle and MinION flow cells.
+Compatible devices for these flow cells include the portable MinION Mk1B, through to the powerful production capabilities of the PromethION 48 which can run up to 4,992 30x human genomes per year.
+Targeted sequencing can also be used to enrich for SVs of interest, including PCR-free targeting of large SVs in any region of the genome using adaptive sampling — a unique on-device enrichment methodology, or Cas9-based enrichment.
 With simple library preparation, in as little as ten minutes, and real-time sequencing and analysis, including a dedicated SV analysis pipeline, nanopore sequencing is a powerful tool for the study of SVs.

 Case study